Chapter 4:

 SMACK!

 Kitezh was lucky to have kept her mouth shut on time.
-Lev slammed his head on the ground.

-Lev suddenly gets up.
+Lev suddenly got up.

 “Kitezh and others, huddle.
-Make us invisible now!”
+Make us invisible now!” demanded Lev.

 Before Kitezh could response, Lev bearhugged, or lionhugged, everyone around him.

 “G-Give me a moment.
 Ahk!
-Stop squeezing me!”
+Stop squeezing me!” croaked Kitezh.

-Lev didn’t let go, but Kitezh managed to turn herself and her party invisible.
-Kitezh made sure to explain how her powers work.
-Anything she is in contact with, she can spread her invisible veil on them.
+Anything Kitezh is in contact with, whether a person or object, she could spread an invisible veil on them.
 The veil can cover most things, but only at a surface level.
-If an invisible layer is lifted, the underlying surface is exposed.
-Additionally, Kitezh can spread her invisibility to objects and weapons as well, even when others are holding on to them.
+If an invisible layer is lifted or torn, the underlying surface is exposed.

 “The bastion looks like a pretty spot to return if we can’t locate one another!
 Oh, but I’m going to ride the horse statue, so make sure you touch that if you can’t find me!” cheered Marigold.